From Shapley Values to Generalized Additive Models and back: Acknowledgements

 \section{Acknowledgements}

 This work was done in part while Sebastian was visiting the Simons Institute for the Theory of Computing.
 Sebastian would like to thank Rich Caruana, Gyorgy Turan, Michal Moshkovitz and Tosca Lechner for many fruitful discussions about variable interactions.
-The authors would also like to thank Markus Scheuer and René Gy for linking Lemma \ref*{bernoulli_lemma_2} to the literature on Bernoulli numbers.
+The authors would also like to thank Markus Scheuer and René Gy for linking Lemma \ref*{bernoulli_lemma_2} to the literature on Bernoulli numbers, and the anonymous reviewers whose comments helped to improve this paper.
 This work has been supported by the German Research Foundation through the Cluster of Excellence “Machine Learning – New Perspectives for Science" (EXC 2064/1 number 390727645), the BMBF Tübingen AI Center (FKZ: 01IS18039A), and the International Max Planck Research School for Intelligent Systems (IMPRS-IS).

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}}